 Dog grooming is a big topic with lots of moving parts.
 Here’s everything you need to know!

 - Regular grooming keeps your dog clean (which helps your house stay tidy, too).
-It also supports your puppy’s long-term health by preventing infections.
+It also supports your pup’s long-term health by preventing infections.
 And if something does look off, you’ll be able to notice problems right away.

 - Many dog parents groom their dogs at home.
 You can also hire a professional dog groomer if you know DIY isn’t your thing.

-- Introduce grooming tasks to your puppy slowly.
+- Introduce grooming tasks to your pup slowly.
 Reward him often to build a positive association with the process.
 Cooperative care principles, like start and stop signals, can help your dog feel more in control.

-- Your puppy’s grooming needs will vary depending on his breed, favorite activities, and your own preferences.
+- Your pup’s grooming needs will vary depending on his breed, favorite activities, and your own preferences.
 Common tasks include nail trimming, paw pad care, bathing, ear cleaning, fur brushing, hair cutting, and tooth brushing.

 - Most dogs need their nails trimmed every two to eight weeks regardless of breed or age.
 Your routine might vary if your active dog grinds his own claws down by running on rough surfaces.